Skip to content

 Evening

-Visit after dark for lights and atmosphere.
-Keep it simple: one hot drink, one snack, a short loop, then a warm café or a relaxed dinner.
+In the festive season, visit the Main Square and Hviezdoslavovo námestie markets after dark for the lights and mulled wine.
+Keep it simple: one hot drink, one snack, a short loop, then retreat to a warm café or a relaxed dinner.
+Outside the market season, a long traditional dinner makes the same cosy finish.